Policies and Procedures

 Intersession class instruction is open to regular and adjunct faculty members and graduate teaching assistants (GTAs) approved by their department.
-Interested instructors are encouraged to submit a course proposal or contact the department for specific course needs or guidelines.
+Interested instructors are encouraged to contact their department head for specific course needs or guidelines.

 It is recommended that if a room is changed, the instructor should place a sign on the old room's door directing students to the new room on the first day or two of class.

 Rosters and grade reports will be done in KSIS.
 The same process will be used as for all other classes.
 If a student does not appear on your roster, ask the student if he or she registered/enrolled for the class.